orangejuice/blog/data/activity/movie-刺-2008/record.en.md

 douban:
   rating: 6.2
   subtitle: 2008 / USA / Drama Sci-Fi Thriller Horror / Toby Wilkinson / Paul
-    Castanzo Gill Wagner
+    Castanzo Jill Wagner
 ---

-The movie I watched halfway as a child because it was interrupted by a power outage and internet blackout!
-A friend found it, didn't expect it only scored 6.1, will watch it when free.
+A movie I half-watched as a child because a power outage cut off the internet!
+A friend found it, surprisingly it has only a 6.1 rating, I'll watch it when I have time